BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

     - Signal Beam
     - Giga Drain

 It's time for our first battle with Bennett.
 Despite mainly using the crappy early game bugs, he has a highly optimized team for the Mirror Arena.
 All of the accuracy and evasion items and abilities raise his team's chance to get critical hits.
-With field boosted moves like Signal Beam, his Pokemon hit hard and fast.
+With field boosted moves like Signal Beam, his Pokémon hit hard and fast.
 Five of six have Quiver Dance, so they'll probably try to set up on you.
 That said, his Bugs are all pretty frail and have lots of weaknesses - simply loading up on Rock moves will probably solve most of the problem.
 It's a good opportunity to try out your own Mirror Arena boosts - read the field notes.

 **Relationship Point Choices:**
 - Beat Bennett on the first try (+1 Elias, -1 Bennett)